A blog is like a gillnet

 You tie your thoughts together: raw strings of feeling, insight, curiosity and cast them into this vast lake we call the internet.
 You don’t know who or what might come across them.
 A stranger might stumble on your page at 4am and find something they didn’t know they needed.
 A friend might glimpse a side of you they’ve never seen.
 A bot finds your article and bakes it into the training data for some LLM.
 Maybe nothing happens at all.

 If we don’t write, and if we don’t share, it’s like sitting on the bank, watching the water, hoping for fish dinner… but with no net, no pole, no line.
 We can’t expect anything to come back if we don’t send something out.
+My little Hacker News boost from before never would have happened if I hadn’t of cast that net.
+I caught some fish, it was awesome.
+Makes me wanna try again.

 So let’s write.
 Imperfectly.
 Write something for yourself to read.
 Don’t expect to catch a ton of fish at first.
 Instead, see what you pull up from the depths of your world.
 Some posts are empty nets.
 Others surprise us.